BoulderKiwi/Cambria-Health-/README.md

-# Cambria-Health-
+# Auto Price Predictions

-Predictions on auto price for Cambria Health
+I used an ensemble technique to imporve R-squared and RMSE for this predictive analytics project.